jason-kerney/XPSummaries/xp_refactoring.md

 ## Benefits ##

-* Reduction in maintenance costs
+* Reduction in maintenance costs by improving understanding
+  * This makes code faster to modify
+  * This reduces the introduction of bugs
 * Faster implementation of new features
 * Easier on-boarding of new hires